anish341/Python-Mini-Project/README.md

 # Python-Mini-Project
-Restaurant Management mini project description
+Restaurant Management mini project description.
 This is a simple Python-based mini project
 The project allows customers to:

-View the restaurant menu
+1. View the restaurant menu
-Select food items
+2. Select food items
-Add items to the order
+3. Add items to the order
-Calculate the total bill amount
+4. Calculate the total bill amount
-Add multiple items to the cart/order
+5. Add multiple items to the cart/order

 The program for users:
-Dictionary for storing menu items and prices Conditional statements (if-else) for checking item availability Input functions for taking customer orders
+1. Dictionary for storing menu items and prices
+2. Conditional statements (if-else) for checking item availability
+3. Input functions for taking customer orders
-Variables for bill calculation
+4. Variables for bill calculation